 As you proceed in the single-player campaigns and pilot heavier and heavier Mechs, enemies that started out as sizable threats gradually stray more and more often into this trope.
 Soon you'll be effortlessly smacking scout Mechs into the ground as a routine act - though you should still remain careful if you engage more than a couple at the same time.

 MechWarrior 4: Vengeance gives us the Uziel.
 A Medium 'Mech that carries short-range missiles, lasers, and a pair of PPCs that can cause an Interface Screw.
 The level designers must have had a subconscious attraction for the 'Mech, as you will encounter lots of them over the course of the game's campaign.

 Hardwar has the pirates.
-They're (mostly) lightly armed so they don't represent a significant threat individually (unless they're carrying a couple of particularly annoying missiles), but they're everywhere, and they'll drop whatever they're doing to attack you if you're carrying so much as a few pieces of scrap metal.
-It doesn't take long before killing them by the dozen becomes a routine action during every cargo trip.
+They're (mostly) lightly armed so they don't represent a significant threat individually (unless they're carrying a couple of particularly annoying missiles) and they're easily recognized by their yellow-colored medium pods that come equipped with their moths, but they're everywhere in Titan except for the obviously dull Port crater, and they'll drop whatever they're doing to attack you if you're carrying so much as a few pieces of scrap metal.
+It doesn't take long to figure it out that killing them by the dozen becomes a routine action during every cargo trip.